International & Regional Airports Map

 There are two International Airports in Costa Rica.
 One is serving Costa Rica’s capital, San Jose—Juan Santamaria International Airport and the other one is located in the sunny Guananacaste—Daniel Oduber International Airport in Liberia.

-Two regional air carriers serve country’s most popular destinations: Nature Air and Sansa Regional.
+Two regional air carriers serve country’s most popular destinations: Skyway and Sansa Regional.
 Both offer excellent rates on regional trips across the country, and both are renowned for the quality of their service.
 To see more details about the airports click on the airplane icons.

 View International and Regional Airports in Costa Rica in a larger map

 For a relatively small country, Costa Rica can be tricky to navigate.
 Reaching remote regions like the Osa Peninsula by car can take many hours, and while the scenery along Costa Rica’s rural roads can be spectacular, sometimes such long journeys just aren’t practical.
 Fortunately, domestic flights in Costa Rica are both convenient and affordable, making them the ideal alternative to ground transportation.

 Costa Rica prides itself on the diversity of its natural resources, and conservation is one of the government’s top priorities.
 This commitment to the environment is shared by Sansa, as the carrier is carbon-neutral.
 Sansa has also won the award for best airline in Central America and the Caribbean in two occasions, as per the Skytrax World Airline Awards.

 Sansa’s rates are highly competitive, and the carrier also provides special pricing for children, and can also accommodate pets, cargo and other unique travel needs.
 Sansa also operates a frequent flier program with a points system shared by major carriers like United and Lufthansa.